DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 To get set up, you'll need access to the cvmfs Spack areas:
-`/cvmfs/dunedaq.opensciencegrid.org/spack/releases` for frozen DUNE DAQ releases, `/cvmfs/dunedaq-development.opensciencegrid.org/nightly` for nightly releases, etc. This is the case, e.g., on the lxplus machines at CERN.
+`/cvmfs/dunedaq.opensciencegrid.org/spack/releases` for frozen DUNE DAQ releases, `/cvmfs/dunedaq-development.opensciencegrid.org/nightly` for nightly releases, etc. This is the case, e.g., on the np04 cluster at CERN.
 If you've been doing your own Spack work on the system in question, you may also want to back up (rename) your existing `~/.spack` directory to give Spack a clean slate to start from in these instructions.